Change delivery often disappoints, but why? There are two sides to the equation:

 - Monitor and improve: once landed, don’t stop; ‘benefits often follow an ‘s’ curve, starting slowly, then accelerating, before levelling off; they are rarely explosive.
 Therefore, change realisation doesn’t end with the solution delivery, often the real improvement journey only starts at this point: the solution is like a seed, there is still a lot of growth, and associated care, before fruit is yielded

 - Finally, don’t try to do too much: even if all the foregoing is attended to, many organisations just end up with a log jam, or an un-coordinated mess: the overall portfolio needs to be practicable to deliver.

 Not every change programme is set-up to deliver critical change, but if that’s what yours is about, ensure you scope and design deliberately, and plan carefully to delivery and beyond.
 Landing a shiny solution no more assures the outcomes you hope for than does closing your eyes and wishing.

-If you’re concerned about planning for benefits, or just want a check on whether you’re well set, get in touch: we have a simple diagnostic that we’ll happily share with you.
+If you’re concerned about planning for benefits, or just want a check on whether you’re well set, please get in touch.
+We have a simple diagnostic that we’ll happily share with you.
 Given what’s at stake, a check is always worthwhile and fixing early is always cheaper and smarter than hoping for the best, or apologising later.